 - Easy steps and no additional signups

 - Make your WooCommerce work for you

-This combination makes it simple and quite easy to maintain your own job board with low cost while making use of the power of WooCommerce.
+This combination makes it simple and quite easy to maintain your own job board with low cost while making use of the power of WooCommerce API.
 Save yourself time and effort during the recruiting and hiring process.